ghowland/VDRPrologCPU/docs/cpu_only_spec.md

 session_root.notes.hypothesis_1 = -5
 ```

 These IDs are local to the session.
-When the session dies, the ephemeral arena region is freed.
+When the session dies, the session arena region is freed.
 No cleanup of individual entries needed — the arena bump pointer resets.

-The LLM can write ephemeral notes to itself:
+The LLM can write session notes to itself:

 ```
 CMD_KB_ASSERT session_root.notes.hypothesis_1 fact(confidence_too_low, retry_with_source_b)